MaximeJakubowski/sls_project/README.md

         - <range_statement> is one of: sh:MinLengthConstraintComponent, sh:MaxLengthConstraintComponent
         - - \<value> is an rdflib literal (numeric) value
     - There is at most one of min_... and at most one of max_... followed by a value

+- Op.NOT has one SANode object as a child.
+The shape is satisfied if the shape represented by the child is not satisfied.
+- Op.AND has one or more SANode objects as children.
+The shape is satisfied if all the shapes represented by the children are satisfied.
+- Op.OR has one or more SANode objects as children.
+The shape is satisfied if at least one of the shapes represented by the children is satisfied.
+- Op.HASSHAPE has one rdflib IdentifiedNode as a child.
+The IdebtifiedNode represents a shape name.
+The shape is satisfied if the shape corresponding to the shapename is satisfied.
+- Op.FORALL has exactly two children.
+The first is a PANode representing a path expression.
+The second is an SANode representing a shape.
+A node satisfies the forall shape, if all nodes reachable by the path expression satisfy the shape represented by the SANode.
+- Op.EQ has exactly two children.
+Both are PANode objects representing path expressions.
+A node satisfies this shape if the set of nodes reachable by the first path expression is equal to the set of nodes reachable by the second path expression.
+- Op.DISJ has exactly two children.
+Both are PANode objects representing path expressions.
+A node satisfies this shape if the set of nodes reachable by the first path expression is disjoint from the set of nodes reachable by the second path expression.
+- Op.CLOSED has one or more rdflib uriref objects as children.
+The shape is satisfied by nodes that are only subjects of triples that have a predicate present in the list of children.
+- Op.LESSTHAN has exactly two children.
+Both are PANodes.
+- Op.LESSTHANEQ has exactly two children.
+Both are PANodes.
+- Op.UNIQUELANG has exactly one PANode child.
+- Op.TOP has no children.
+All nodes satisfy this shape.
+- Op.BOT has no children.
+No node satisfies this shape.

 ### PANodes
 A PANode is an object that represent a path expression.
 It is very similar to the structure of the SANode.
 The underlying idea is that this is a syntax tree of the path expressions.
 It consists of two components: